eappel/VidClips/README.md

 # README

-This is my final project for CS 2049 - Intermediate iOS Development.
-It was built in a week and a half so it is still pretty fragile.
+This is a simple video recording app for iOS that mimics vine’s touch to record feature.
 For a list of known bugs, [see below](#bugs).

 ##RUNNING THE PROJECT
 This project uses cocoa pods, so make sure to build from the workspace file, not the xcodeproj.